 All of the elements in the card are optional.
 The card can be video only or video with text or text only or any other combination.

 If you click on the Design tab in the top part of the card editor, you will access a panel with several options to configure the cards look & feel.

 All the cards are responsive and will adapt to different screen resolutions, but you can decide what the maximum width of the card should be.
 You can also set the height of the media element in picels or as aspect ratio (i.e. in proportion to the width).
 Cards that have a media element and text can use a row or column layout.
 You can also add rounded corners, set the text padding, font size and text and background colors.

 1. Cards & VR

-Interactive cards are not currently supported in VR mode.
+Interactive cards are not currently supported in Virtual Reality headsets.
 They will work on all other devices though, including desktop, laptop, tablet and mobile.
 This is due to some technical limitations of WebVR/WebXR API.

 Cards require HTML/CSS rendering which is not supported in WebVR and links open in new tabs, which again is not supported by browsers in WebVR.

 The simplest media type to add is a still image.
 You can upload and add one, by clicking on the Add image button on the right side of the Media section.

 Otherwise, you can an iframe code copies from any website or in simply a URL.
 Some types content that can be embedded include: